ptomato/sandbox/gjs-memory-leaks/async-intro.md

 );
 ```

-Let's do a simple exercise of using `Gio.Subprocess` to execute `ls -a` in the current directory then log the output manually.
+Let's try a simple exercise of using `Gio.Subprocess` to execute `ls -a` in the current directory then log the output manually.

 ```js
 const Gio = imports.gi.Gio;